 Potential Risks and Complications

-Bleeding: While some bleeding is expected during and after surgery, excessive bleeding can be a cause for concern.
-Patients should be aware of their bodies and report any significant or persistent bleeding to their healthcare provider.
-Proper post-operative care can help mitigate this risk and promote healing.
+Bleeding: Although some bleeding is normal before and after surgery, excessive bleeding can be a sign of concern.
+Patients should keep their guard up and communicate any heavy or chronic bleeds to their physician.
+The right post-operative care can reduce this risk and ensure healing.

 When to Seek Medical Attention

-Patients who undergo a meatotomy should be aware of specific signs and symptoms that warrant immediate medical attention.
+During a meatotomy, patients must be mindful of certain signs and symptoms that require immediate medical attention.
 These include:

-- High Fever or Chills: The development of a fever or chills following surgery could indicate an infection or other complications that require prompt medical assessment.
+High Fever or Chills: A fever or chills following surgery may be a sign of infection or other conditions that need immediate medical attention.

-- Changes in Urination: Patients should be cautious of any changes in their urination patterns, such as the presence of blood in the urine or an inability to urinate.
-These symptoms could signify serious complications that need immediate attention.
+Urinary Disruption: Any changes in urine flow should be noted, including the presence of blood in the urine or an inability to urinate.
+These symptoms may indicate serious issues that require immediate treatment.